Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Geometric characterization of controllers for polytopic systems

 Before proving Theorem~\ref{th:PWA} some preliminary considerations are needed.
 Suppose that there exists some region $\tilde{\mc{S}} \subseteq \mc{S}$ for which $S(x)$ is linear in $x$, i.e., for some matrix $\tilde S$.
 Then, for all $x \in \tilde{\mc{S}}$ the problem in \eqref{eq:online_control_2} becomes a \gls{QP} that can be written as

-Without loss of generality we can assume that $\rank(\tilde S) = n$, since otherwise \eqref{eq:online_control_compact} can be reduced to an equivalent form over a smaller set of parameters \cite{borrelli2017predictive}.
+Without loss of generality we can additionally assume that $\rank(\tilde S) = n$, since otherwise \eqref{eq:online_control_compact} can be reduced to an equivalent form over a smaller set of parameters \cite{borrelli2017predictive}.

 The problem \eqref{eq:online_control_compact} now looks like a standard \gls{mp-QP} whose solution can be computed parametrically in $x$.
 Putting aside for the moment the issue of possible degeneracy, this parametric solution could even be computed over the whole of $\mc S$.
-Our proof will therefore proceed as follows (see also Fig.~\ref{fig:PWA} for a schematic representation): \begin{enumerate}[(i)] \item Partition $\mc S$ into a collection of disjoint polyhedral sets $\mc{S}^{(h)}$, where each region is associated with a different matrix $S^{(h)}$ such that $S(x) = S^{(h)}x$ for all $x \in \mc{S}^{(h)}$. \item For each $\mc{S}^{(h)}$, generate a \gls{PWA} solution to an \gls{mp-QP} in the form \eqref{eq:online_control_compact} over the whole of $\mc S$. \item For each $\mc{S}^{(h)}$, intersect the set with the associated \gls{mp-QP} partition from (ii).
-Assemble a solution over the whole of $\mc S$ from the resulting functions. \end{enumerate}

-Unlike the discussion in \S \ref{subsec:VertexController}, note that in this case each $\mc{S}^{(h)}$ does not necessarily stem from a triangulation procedure, i.e., it is not necessarily a simplex (unless $n = 2$, and hence one is obliged to choose $\mc S^{(h)} = \mc T^{(h)}$).
+Our proof will therefore proceed as follows (see also Fig.~\ref{fig:PWA} for a schematic representation): \begin{enumerate} \item[(i)] Partition $\mc S$ into a finite collection of disjoint polyhedral sets according to Definition~\ref{def:pwa}, where each region is associated with a different matrix $S^{(h)}$ such that $S(x) = S^{(h)}x$ for all $x \in \mc{S}^{(h)}$. \item[(ii)] For each $\mc{S}^{(h)}$, generate a continuous \gls{PWA} solution to an \gls{mp-QP} in the form \eqref{eq:online_control_compact} over the whole of $\mc S$. \item[(iii)] For each $\mc{S}^{(h)}$, intersect the set with the associated \gls{mp-QP} partition from (ii).
+Assemble a solution over the whole of $\mc S$ from the resulting functions. \end{enumerate} Unlike the discussion in \S \ref{subsec:VertexController}, note that in this case each $\mc{S}^{(h)}$ does not necessarily stem from a triangulation procedure, i.e., it is not necessarily a simplex (unless $n = 2$, and hence one is obliged to choose $\mc S^{(h)} = \mc T^{(h)}$).
 Before proceeding we must be careful to ensure that there is no issue with non-uniqueness of solutions to \eqref{eq:online_control_compact} over the generating sets $\mc{S}^{(h)}$ themselves.
 To avoid pathological cases we will make a further assumption about \eqref{eq:online_control_compact} for any allowable choice of $\mc{S}^{(h)}$, the purpose of which will be evident in the proof of Theorem~\ref{th:PWA}.
 For some $x \in \mc{S}^{(h)}$ define the sets of \emph{active constraints} at a feasible point $v$ of \eqref{eq:online_control_compact} as: